 Seaside Heights NJ Boardwalk

 Kelly Clarkson sang, “What doesn’t kill you makes you stronger,” which is the case with Seaside Heights boardwalk.
 In 2012, Hurricane Sandy damaged the boardwalk and destroyed the southern amusement ride area (you may remember the iconic photo of the Jet Star roller coaster floating in the Atlantic Ocean).
 Then in 2013, a large fire broke out, damaging 50 businesses and the pier, but thankfully, Seaside has recovered, and it’s better than ever.
-The 2-mile boardwalk has Casino Pier at the northern end, offering rides for littles and bigs, as well as go-karts, miniature golf, food stands, games, and five arcades.
+The 2-mile boardwalk has Casino Pier at the northern end, offering rides for littles and bigs, go-karts, miniature golf, food stands, games, and five arcades.
 After all the fun, you’re sure to work up an appetite, and you’ll have your choice of boardwalk food faves—from The Beachcomber Bar & Grill and Spicy Catina Restaurant to Kohr’s and The Sawmill (for the largest pizza slice ever) at the southern end of the boardwalk.
 Want to cool off but not in the ocean?
-Across the street from Casino Pier is Breakwater Beach Waterpark with waterslides and a wave pool or check out the bay side and don’t miss Bill’s Boat Rentals, a hidden gem at the Jersey Shore.
+Breakwater Beach Waterpark is across the street from Casino Pier with waterslides and a wave pool, or check out the bayside and don’t miss Bill’s Boat Rentals, a hidden gem at the Jersey Shore.

 Ocean Terrace, Seaside Heights, NJ 08751

 Which Boardwalks in NJ are your favorite?

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos # NJMOM and @njmom for a chance to be featured on our social media.